News

 The Prize will be a certificate and $2,500

-Closing date for submissions 28 February 2010.
+Closing date for submissions 26 February 2010.

 Essays may deal with any aspect of the History of Australian Science (including medicine and technology) or Australian Environmental History.
-'Australia' in this case can include essays that focus on the Australian region, broadly defined, including Oceania.
+'Australia' can include essays that focus on the Australian region, broadly defined, including Oceania.
 Essays that compare issues and subjects associated with Australia with those of other places are also welcomed.
 The winning entry, if it is in a suitable subject area, may be considered for publication in Historical Records of Australian Science.

 The judging panel will have three members:

-- Chair (or nominee), National Committee for History and Philosophy of Science (Chair of panel).
+• Chair (or nominee), National Committee for History and Philosophy of Science (Chair of panel).

-- Editor (or nominee), Historical Records of Australian Science.
+• Editor (or nominee), Historical Records of Australian Science.

-- Director of Research (or nominee), National Museum of Australia.
+• Director of Research (or nominee), National Museum of Australia.

 Full name